Find Grad Schools

 Job Demand for Ophthalmic Medical Technicians

-In 2016, there was an estimated number of 44,500 jobs in the United States for Ophthalmic Medical Technician.
+There were about 44,500 jobs for Ophthalmic Medical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Ophthalmic Medical Technician by 2026.
-There will be an estimated 4,600 positions for Ophthalmic Medical Technician per year.
+Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.

 undefined